Domestic Abuse (DA) - Referral Process

 DA waivers may be granted retroactively for up to three months prior to the date the victim of past or present abuse requests a DA waiver.

-A DA waiver may be granted retroactively for more than three months only if the failure to grant the temporary domestic waiver, at the time it was requested, was due to an error by the county.
-In this circumstance, the recipient would need to demonstrate that he or she notified the county that he or she was a DA victim and had requested a temporary waiver of a CalWORKs rule or requirement but the county failed to act and the condition or circumstances during the time period at issue temporarily prevented or significantly impaired the recipient from being regularly employed or participating in WTW activities.
+A DA waiver may be granted retroactively for more than three months only if the failure to grant the temporary DA waiver, at the time it was requested, was due to an error by the county.
+In this circumstance, the recipient would need to demonstrate that they notified the county that they were a DA victim and had requested a temporary waiver of a CalWORKs rule or requirement, but the county failed to act and the condition or circumstances during the time period at issue temporarily prevented or significantly impaired the recipient from being regularly employed or participating in Welfare-to-Work (WTW) activities.

 CalWORKs SW/DV Advocate Actions